Surfing at the 2019 Pan American Games

 The sport of surfing will be making its Pan American Games debut.
-In July 2015, days before the 2015 Pan American Games in Toronto, Canada, the then Pan American Sports Organization added the sport to the Pan American Games sports program.
+In July 2015, days before the 2015 Pan American Games in Toronto, Canada, the then Panam Sports added the sport to the Pan American Games sports program.
 In 2016, the International Olympic Committee made several changes to its sports program, which were subsequently implemented for these games.
 Surfing was added, but was already included in the 2019 program a year earlier.

 8 medal events are scheduled to be contested.
 Four per each gender A total of 88 surfers will qualify to compete at the games.